13 Filesystem and Input/Output (IO)

 Just to be clear, there is nothing particularly wrong with system calls.
 We use them all the time on any serious codebase written in any low-level programming language.
 However, system calls are always orders of magnitude slower than many different types of operations.

 So is perfectly fine to use a system call once in a while.
-But when these system calls start to be used often, you can clearly notice most of the times the lost of performance in your application.
+But when these system calls are used often, you can clearly notice most of the time the loss of performance in your application.
 So, the good rule of thumbs is to use a system call only when it is needed, and also, only in infrequent situations, to reduce the number of system calls performed to a minimum.

 13.2.1 Understanding how buffered IO works

 Buffered IO is a strategy to achieve better performance.
 It is used to reduce the number of system calls made by IO operations, and, as consequence, achieve a much higher performance.
-At Figure 13.1 you can find two different diagrams which presents the differences between read operations performed in an unbuferred IO environment versus a buffered IO environemnt.
+At Figure 13.1 and Figure 13.2 you can find two different diagrams which presents the difference between read operations performed in an unbuffered IO environment versus a buffered IO environment.

 To give a better context to these diagrams, let’s suppose that we have a text file that contains the famous Lorem ipsum text8 in our filesystem.
-Let’s also suppose that these diagrams at Figure 13.1 are showing the read operations that we are performing to read the Lorem ipsum text from this text file.
-The first thing you notice when looking at the diagrams, is that in an unbuffered environment the read operations leads to many system calls.
-More precisely, in the diagram exposed at Figure 13.1 (a) we get one system call per each byte that we read from the text file.
-On the other hand, at Figure 13.1 (b) we have only one system call at the very beginning.
+Let’s also suppose that these diagrams at Figure 13.1 and Figure 13.2 are showing the read operations that we are performing to read the Lorem ipsum text from this text file.
+The first thing you will notice when looking at these diagrams, is that in an unbuffered environment the read operations leads to many system calls.
+More precisely, in the diagram exposed at Figure 13.1 we get one system call per each byte that we read from the text file.
+On the other hand, at Figure 13.2 we have only one system call at the very beginning.

 When we use a buffered IO system, at the first read operation we perform, instead of sending one single byte directly to our program, the OS first sends a chunk of bytes from the file to a buffer object (i.e. an array).
-This chunk of bytes are cached/stored inside this buffer object, and when this operation is done, then your program receives the byte that it actually asked for.
+This chunk of bytes are cached/stored inside this buffer object.

 This is the basic logic behind buffered IO systems.
-The size of the buffer object depends, but most of the times, it is equal to a full page of memory (4096 bytes).
+The size of the buffer object depends on multiple factors.
+But it is usually equal to the size of a full page of memory (4096 bytes).
 If we follow this logic, then, the OS reads the first 4096 bytes of the file and caches it into the buffer object.
-As long as your program does not consume all of the 4096 bytes from the buffer, not a single system call is created.
+As long as your program does not consume all of these 4096 bytes from the buffer, you will not create new system calls.

 13.2.2 Buffered IO across different languages